RunestoneInteractive/RunestoneServer/source/SimplePythonData/simpledata.rst

 It is important to note that in mathematics, a statement of equality is always true.
 If ``a is equal to b`` now, then ``a will always equal to b``.
-In Python, an assignment statement can make two variables equal, but because of the possibility of reassignment, they don't have to stay that way:
+In Python, an assignment statement can make two variables refer to the same object and therefore have the same value.
+They appear to be equal.
+However, because of the possibility of reassignment, they don't have to stay that way:

 .. activecode:: ch07_reassign2